-In yet another attempt to keep cats from urinating on freshly planted gardens, new furniture, clothing, and sinks, the Humans have completed first-round testing on a new brand of cat repellent spray.
+In yet another attempt to keep cats from urinating on freshly planted gardens, new furniture, clothing, and sinks, humans have completed first-round testing on a new brand of cat repellent spray.
 The spray backfired in routine consumer testing and served instead as an attractant.

 There are few sure-fire cat repellents shown thus far to have any usefulness in the Human world.
 Many different scented formulas have been tried and ultimately failed, leaving humans in a frustrated tizzy.

 “I love to pee on the kitchen counter.” said Cornbread, a 4-year-old Domestic Short Hair, neutered male from Sequim.
 “There is something about it.
 (The Human) wakes up and goes for that first cuppa joe and wham!
 They get hit with serious stink.
-That is classic, man.
 Then they throw me out the door, which is exactly what I want!”

 Cornbread favors peeing on the kitchen counter